peter2zou/robot/README.md

 5. The application includes unit testings for almost all methods except some async methods.
 This should be done on real implementation.

-6. The application does not provide exception handler and enough comments on methods.
+6. The application does not provide exception handlers and necessary comments.
 This should be done on real implementation.